 To get to the cave, tourists will have to climb the 25 metres up the stone steps.
 At the entrance, there is a narrow crack that only allows one person through at a time.

 Walking into the inside, you may get the feeling as if they were entering a great palace of a Persian King.
 Murmur from out of nowhere sounds like Scheherazade is telling the stories of the Thousand and One Nights for her king.

-With the light shining from the outer, sparkling stalactites make Me Cung Cave shimmering and fanciful in multi colors.
+With the light shining from the outside, sparkling stalactites make Me Cung Cave shimmering and fanciful in multi-colors.
 Even under your feet, you can feel the blue water of Lake inside the cave.
 All of these create a perfect picture of nature.
 With all the rocks, lake, color, fragrance, Me Cung offers a harmonious space but no less idyllic.

 If you are into archaeology, many significant prehistoric remains have been found here.
 Piles of freshwater seashells along the ground of the cave indicate that previous inhabitants used the bay as a food source.
 They believe that these residents lived in the area 7,000 to 10,000 years ago, which they classified as a new culture in the Stone Age.
 Also, the entrance was deemed to initially be a staggering 1.2 metre-thick layer of fossilized Melania shells.
 In the course of research, expert archaeologist also discovered a fossilized animal’s skeleton in the interior.
 This is a valuable natural relic and an important indicator of Halong’s marine history.